 Hey guys!
 I'm Meryl, chef, gardener, and mother of two little Minnesotans.
-The Sungrown Kitchen combines my favorite loves that naturally go hand in hand…cooking and gardening with my kids woven throughout.
+The Sungrown Kitchen combines my favorite loves that naturally go hand in hand...Cooking and Gardening!

 About My Food

 Homemade food...I love to cook meals from scratch, ingredients in their most basic form~simple, fresh, seasonal, and usually pretty healthy.
 The world has gotten very busy, but I think cooking dinner every night, and eating good meals together is worth making time for.

 Above any of the latest food trends or diets, I believe in eating your vegetables, eating a wide variety, and cooking unprocessed foods from scratch.
 Having a vegetable garden in the backyard make this easier and all the more fun!